Blinkinlabs/PatternPaint/README.md

 First download QT Creator 5.7.0

-For OS X:
+For macOS:

     http://download.qt.io/archive/qt/5.7/5.7.0/qt-opensource-mac-x64-clang-5.7.0.dmg

-Note: for Mac users, you will also need to obtain an updated version of qtSerialPort, to get this patch: https://codereview.qt-project.org/#/c/170601/
+Note: for macOS users, you will also need to obtain an updated version of qtSerialPort, to get this patch: https://codereview.qt-project.org/#/c/170601/

 	git clone git://code.qt.io/qt/qtserialport.git
 	cd qtserialport/